 I asked myself what made me happiest every single day for the past 200 days and I learned that I have no idea what actually makes me happy.

 What makes you happy?
 It seems like such a straightforward question.
 So straightforward that we don’t really put much thought into it.
-Because the answer should be obvious right?
+Because the answer is obvious right?
 Well, at least for me, the answer is not obvious at all.
 And the question definitely deserves more thought.

 But first, here’s a little background on why I’m even thinking about this question in the first place.
 203 days ago, I embarked on a challenge to answer 11 (now 12) questions every single day.
-The intention behind this challenge is that the questions were designed to get me to reflect on my days so that I could better learn from them.
+I wanted to reflect on my days so that I could better learn from them.
 The flagship question and what I thought would be the most pivotal for my experience is “What is one thing that I learned today?”
 However, almost ⅔ of the way into this challenge I’m realizing that it’s impact on me is much more nuanced.
-Questions about gratitude, presence, and excuses have forced me to face things that I was avoiding and consequently sped up my personal growth.
+Questions about gratitude, presence, and excuses have forced me to face things I was avoiding and consequently sped up my personal growth.
 And for a while, I glossed over questions like, “What made me happiest today?”.
 To be honest, I don’t even remember my original reason for including this question in the set in the first place.
 Since I collected questions long before I ever began this challenge, I must have had some reason in mind.
-The craziest part isn’t even that I don’t know what makes me happy; it’s that I never even realized that I don’t know what makes me happy.

 Even after explicitly asking myself what makes me happiest day after day, I never thought about what connections, patterns, or revelations might exist in those answers.
 In fact, it was only this past month that I even noticed anything off balance in the first place.
 When I say off balance I simply mean that my answers to the question were almost never what I would say if you asked me what makes me happiest.

-I think this repeated sense of boredom was directly tied to my not knowing what makes me happy.
-The more I learn the more I am able to direct my free time to do things that actually make me happy.
+I think this repeated sense of boredom was directly tied to not knowing what makes me happy.
+The more I learn the more I am able to direct my free time towards things that actually make me happy.
 So back to the point.
 What makes me happy?

 The last big thing that I learned was that being present makes me happy.
 Similar to morning routines, we all know that there are many logical reasons that we should be present.
 But for some reason, or maybe this is just my brain, but logic isn’t always that convincing.
-As soon as I realized that I actually enjoy my days more when I’m not distracted, it became so much easier to try to get myself to stay present.
-That being said, I’m still very distracted at times, but as soon as I notice, it’s easier to guide my mind back to the present moment knowing that I will feel better upon doing so.
+As soon as I realized that I actually enjoy my days more when I’m not distracted, it became so much easier to get off my phone and stay present.
+That being said, I’m still very distracted at times, but as soon as I notice, it’s easier to guide my mind back to the present knowing that I will feel better upon doing so.
 In high school, whenever I was bored in class I would scroll through Pinterest.
 I thought this was “fun” and what I wanted to do and better than just sitting in class.
-But now I’m realizing that all of this mindlessness plaguing my high school and most of my college days was the root cause of so much perceived unhappiness.
-So even if I’m just in meetings or at the DMV, being present just helps me feel so much happier.
+But now I’m realizing that all of this mindlessness plaguing my high school and most of my college experience was the root cause of so much perceived unhappiness.
+So even if I’m just in meetings or at the DMV, being present helps me feel so much happier.

-So after noticing all of these trends in what actually makes me happy, I was hit with the real banger.
+After noticing all of these trends in what actually makes me happy, I was hit with the real banger.
 That I could do all of these things every single day if I set my mind to it.
 There was no reason that I couldn’t set up every single day for happiness.
 I don’t know why I never thought of this before, but I was dumbfounded.
 I could wake up every single day, do my morning routine, work hard, do something uncomfortable, and hang out with my friends all the while staying present.
 This realization was a game-changer.
-It just reinforced even more my desire to live in day-tight compartments, in the present moment, happy.
+It further reinforced my desire to live in day-tight compartments, in the present moment, happy.
 Because being happy really can be an everyday thing.
-And we don’t have to wait around for it.
+We don’t have to wait around for it.